ei-upb/ETthesis/README.md

   * `always`: Enable problem statement.
   * `never`: Disable problem statement.
 * **abstracts**: Whether to display the abstract(s):
-  * `auto`: Include german and english abstract for doctoral theses, none for reports and only the german abstract for all other document types. [default]
+  * `auto`: Include german and english abstract for doctoral theses, none for reports and only an abstract in the document's language for all other document types. [default]
+  * `one`: Enable only the abstract in the document's language.
   * `both`: Enable both the german and english abstract.
-  * `english`: Enable only the english abstract.
-  * `german`: Enable only the german abstract.
   * `none`: Disable abstracts.
 * **affirmation**: Whether to display the affirmation:
   * `auto`: Include for student theses only. [default]